Stability-AI/StableSwarmUI/README.md

 - Install dotnet: `brew install dotnet`

 (TODO): somebody with Mac experience needs to fill this in.
 Probably similar to Linux.
+See also [issue #7](https://github.com/Stability-AI/StableSwarmUI/issues/7).

 # Documentation